 Unlawful Operation at Night: No person shall operate a personal water-craft or a specialty prop craft between the hours of sunset and sunrise.

 Passenger Location: No person operating a motor boat shall allow a person in the motorboat to ride or sit on the gunwales, tops of seat backs, or on the decking over the bow or stern of the motorboat while the motorboat is underway, unless the person is inboard of guards or rails provided on the motorboat to prevent passengers from being lost overboard.

-Primary causes of boating injuries and tubing injuries
+Primary causes of Illinois boating injuries and tubing injuries

 Without any meaningful protection, every year people are injured or killed on lakes, ponds and rivers in Illinois, due to boat drivers negligence.
 Some of these accidents involve direct collisions– when an individual is actually ‘struck’ or ‘run over’ by a boat.
 Other boat accident cases frequently involve passengers who have been ejected due to careless operation.
 In the course of our boating accident lawsuits, we regularly encounter accidents which stem from:

 - Lack of training